baranegaranna/MessageSender/README.md

 You have to place your own things in ``settings.py``. open it with a text editor like notepad or something else.
 * Get a token from [BotFather](https://t.me/BotFather).
 You have to make a bot to do this.
 Replace ``Token`` with your token but DO NOT REMOVE ' '. <br>
 Don't share your token with others and keep it safe.
 In case someone got your token you can revoke the token <br>
 * Make an account in [Python Anywhere](https://www.pythonanywhere.com/).
 If you don't confirm your email address you won't be able to reset password later.
-Replace your python anywhere username with ``username``.  <br>
+Replace your python anywhere username with ``Username``.  <br>
 * Create a group and add bot.
 Find chat id or use your own chat id. change ``-123456`` to chat id you want. <br>
 You can use [Show Json Bot](https://t.me/ShowJsonBot) to find group chat id.
 Just add it to group and you can remove it later.
 <br>Remember if you upgrade group to supergroup chat id will change.